Welcome to the Great Northern Tranmission Line EIS website

 This website serves as a repository for all public documents and project announcements for the Great Northern Transmission Line Project Environmental Impact Statement (EIS).

-September 26, 2017: A Public Notice of Adverse effect for Site 21KC0137 and additional Section 106 reports for the Great Northern Transmission Line have been issued and can be found in the Document Library.
+September 26, 2017: A Public Notice of Adverse effect for Site 21KC0137 and additional Section 106 reports for the Great Northern Transmission Line Project can be found in the Document Library.
 Click here to access these items.